EF-Tu: Maintaining translational accuracy

 EF-Tu contributes to translational accuracy in three ways.
 In translation, a fundamental problem is that near-cognate anticodons have similar binding affinity to a codon as cognate anticodons, such that anticodon-codon binding in the ribosome alone is not sufficient to maintain high translational fidelity.
 This is addressed by the ribosome not activating the GTPase activity of EF-Tu if the tRNA in the ribosome's A-site does not match the mRNA codon, thus preferentially increasing the likelihood for the incorrect tRNA to leave the ribosome.
 Additionally, regardless of tRNA matching, EF-Tu also induces a delay after freeing itself from the aa-tRNA, before the aa-tRNA fully enters the A-site (a process called accommodation).
 This delay period is a second opportunity for incorrectly charged aa-tRNAs to move out of the A-site before the incorrect amino acid is irreversibly added to the polypeptide chain.
 A third mechanism is the less well understood function of EF-Tu to crudely check aa-tRNA associations and reject complexes where the amino acid is not bound to the correct tRNA coding for it.

 Other functions

 EF-Tu has been found in large quantities in the cytoskeletons of bacteria, co-localizing underneath the cell membrane with MreB, a cytoskeletal element that maintains cell shape.
 Defects in EF-Tu have been shown to result in defects in bacterial morphology.
 Additionally, EF-Tu has displayed some chaperone-like characteristics, with some experimental evidence suggesting that it promotes the refolding of a number of denatured proteins in vitro.
+EF-Tu has been found to moonlight on the cell surface of the pathogenic bacteria Staphylococcus aureus, Mycoplasma pneumoniae, and Mycoplasma hyopneumoniae, where EF-Tu is processed and can bind to a range of host molecules.
+In Bacillus cereus, EF-Tu also moonlights on the surface, where it acts as an environmental sensor and binds to substance P.